 Roofing including roof space

 Repair category 1

-Notes General wear and tear noted to roof coverings, including hairline cracking to verge.
+Notes General weathering was noted to roof coverings including moss growth to tiles.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
+Soffits and underboarding to the front entrance appeared to contain asbestos based materials.
+The advice of a specialist contractor should be obtained prior to handling.